 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Arlington

 If you decide you would like to sell your rental property, Talk to us and we'll start by preparing a comparative market analysis to help figure out what your property can probably fetch if sold.
 We'll also prepare estimated proceeds so you know how much you'll really make after the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to property owners in Arlington that have held rental unit for a longer period of time (more than ten years).
+A 1031 Tax Exchange is usually of greatest benefit to rental investors in Arlington who have owned rental for a longer period of time (more than ten years).
 Thanks to IRC Section 1031, a properly structured 1031 exchange allows a landlord to sell a property, to reinvest the proceeds in a new rental unit and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”